-At the bottom of the page you will find pdf snapshot guides on our fully funded ESF workforce support programmes and also ESF skills support that can help local people back into work or positive outcomes.
+Here are snapshot guides on our fully funded ESF workforce support programmes and also ESF skills support that can help local people back into work or positive outcomes.

 Information on the subcontractors linked to our ESF programmes is also available to download at the base of this page.

-There are three new ESF funded programmes that can enhance the skills of employees in the LLEP area.
+There are three ESF funded programmes that can enhance the skills of employees in the LLEP area.
 To find out more, click on the ESF programmes update box below, followed by ‘Skills Support for the Workforce’.
 You can also print off the pdf flyer below that is a snap shot guide for workforce support initiatives.